simoncozens/fonts-and-layout/features.md

 Let's face it: this is disgusting.
 The hierarchical nature of rules, lookups, features, scripts and languages mean that reading the raw contents of these tables is incredibly difficult.
 (Believe it or not, TTX has actually *simplified* the real representation somewhat for us.)
 We'll break it down and make sense of it all later in the chapter.

 Instead, we're going to use a more readable format.
 The Adobe Font Development Kit for OpenType (AFDKO) is a set of tools for manipulating OpenType fonts, and it specifies a more human-friendly *feature language*.
 In almost all cases, we (or our font editing software) write features in this feature language, and this gets compiled into the `GPOS` and `GSUB` representations shown above.

+> There are a number of alternatives to AFDKO for specifying OpenType layout features - Microsoft's VOLT (Visual OpenType Layout Tool) allows you to create features and proof and preview them visually.
+Monotype also has their own internal editor, FontDame, which lays out OpenType features in a text file.

-But it's possible, with a bit of work, to go the other way around and turn the `GPOS` and `GSUB` tables inside a font back into the feature language.
+But it's also possible, with a bit of work, to go the other way around and turn the `GPOS` and `GSUB` tables inside a binary OpenType font back into a readable feature language, so that we can see what the font is doing.

 There are a few ways we could do this.
 One user-friendly way is to use the [FontForge](https://fontforge.github.io/en-US/) editor.
 Within the "Font info" menu for a font, we can choose the "lookups" tab, right-click on a lookup, and choose "Save Feature File...":